Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 You can also create your own Custom Entry Types.

 For example, if you were writing a story with multiple superheroes, you could create a superhero type.
-This type can have custom fields like superpowers, and groups for allies and villains.
+This type can have custom fields like superpowers, and Sections for allies and villains.
 This makes it easy to quickly populate new entries with information that is similar between multiple entries, minimizing how much effort it takes to create a new entry and ready it to be a valuable part of your Project.

 ::: -->